A woman goes on a road trip to fulfill childhood dreams - for Rhythms and Writing Contest.

 “All right, let me be slightly less dishonest.”
 He waved at the campervan.
 “It’s a classic vehicle restored by its last owner.
-I expected it to sell for at least ten thousand, but everyone reacts like you.”
+I expected it to sell for ten grand, but everyone reacts like you.”

 She examined the van.
 “It really goes?”